kiavashp/kiavashp.github.io/docs/_words/masked-bandits.md

 Wood fibers fray at the hand of bandits— they'll make it through any week now

-I hear it all through my feet— the sounds that fill my corner of the world
+I hear them through my feet
+sounds that fill my corner of the world

-The refrigerator hums to stay alive ringing in my ear and then it clears its throat and louder does the humming feel
+The refrigerator hums to stay alive and turns to ringing in my ear then it clears its throat and louder does the humming feel

 When it cycles into silence